Skip to main contentSkip to footer

 Introduction

-Kiana and Dr. Dimock
+Dodger and Dr. Dimock

 The purpose of this class is to expose students to a diverse range of important works of fiction.
-Spanning classics from the 19th century masters like Melville and Tolstoy to contemporary perspectives of writers like Sandra Cisneros and Kazuo Ishiguro, this course is designed to be like a buffet in which students can sample a wide array of themes, forms, and cultural perspectives expressed in fiction from the last 200 years.
+Spanning classics from the 19th century masters like Melville and Tolstoy to contemporary perspectives of writers like Sandra Cisneros and Joyce Carol Oates, this course is designed to be like a buffet in which students can sample a wide array of themes, forms, and cultural perspectives expressed in fiction from the last 200 years.
 Along the way, it is my hope that you discover an assortment of diverse writers who speak to you personally and open you up to new ways to view important social issues and human experiences.

 Course Description